Chasing Peaks

 During the lunch break we will discuss walking kit, the countryside code and some basic route planning strategies.

 The afternoon continues along the same lines as the morning, though we will steadily increase the amount of information you absorb.
 All the while you will practise every new technique, tactic and strategy yourself to find out what works well for you and what doesn't.
-By the end of day one we will have covered the vast majority if not all of the syllabus and will be looking forward to day two.
+By the end of day one we will have covered the vast majority if not all of our syllabus and will be looking forward to day two.

 What do you need to bring?